Rikhav21/CAD-PAD/README.md

 # CAD-PAD
 This is a macropad that I am making because I think that it would be cool if I hade a keypad that had the buttons in the shape of my hand, so I took measurements for that, and I modeled around that.
-I also tried to make this to help me with modeling, with having some of the functions on one keypad.
+I also tried to make this to help me with 3d modeling, with having some of the functions on one keypad.
-##CAD MOdel
+## CAD Model
 I made my case in fusion 360.
 It is just made out of a base and a lid which would be held together by 4 M3 screws and heatset insets.
 I will probably just tape the PCB to the base, but maybe I will come up something better.
 <img src=images/CAD.png alt="Model" width="500"/>
 ## PCB